 The most striking feature of Israel’s landscape is its variety.
-This small area (Smaller than New Jersey) has the dramatic Negev desert in the South, the Galilee & Golan mountains in the North and many historical and archeological sites that blend into the natural surroundings.
+This small area (Smaller than New Jersey) has the dramatic Negev desert in the South, the Galilee & Golan mountains in the North and many historical and archaeological sites that blend into the natural surroundings.

 Israel & Hiking – This pairing of words may sound weird to some of you??
 A tiny country without high mountain ridges – attractive for hikers??
 Well, read on and see how wrong you are……….

 Israeli’s love their country and love to walk its trails.
 The countryside is crisscrossed with an impressive network of clearly waymarked and maintained trails, covering the entire country.
 As anywhere in the world, also here, hikers connect to fellow hikers no matter what language they speak.
 So 1st of all, it’s one of the best ways to meet locals in the friendliest possible atmosphere.

 Hiking The Negev Desert

 The Negev is one of the most hiking-friendly deserts in world, and definitely the friendliest one closest to Europe.
 You probably know the feeling when the alpine trail reaches above the tree line how the view opens up.
 Well, in the desert you are all the time above the tree line with the dramatic views surrounding you.
 In between the high ridges we walk in deep colorful canyons.
 If you have not hiked a desert before, expect a truly unique experience.
 (Check out some fantastic Hiking Options in the Central Negev).

 Another very special feature of our landscape is the richness and variety of the flora.
 In the month January, February and March, wildflowers bloom in a variety of shapes and colors that will amaze and overwhelm your senses.
 In spite of Israel’s tiny area, it has about 2500 species, compared with only 1500 species in the British Isles that are more than ten times larger in area.
 (Choose any of the hikes in the Galilee area to enjoy this phenomena)